nitronoid/go_presentation_demos/PITCHME.md

 ### Concurrency in Go

 - Go gives us the keyword go to create subroutines.
-- Placing go infront of a statement will execute that concurrently.
+- Placing go in-front of a statement will execute that concurrently.
-- We are also given channels which can be used to syncronise routines and also send messages between them.
+- We are also given channels which can be used to synchronise routines and also send messages between them.

 +++?code=concurrency.go&lang=golang&title=concurrency.go